-Respiratory Therapy courses utilize Internet services and resources to supplement instruction.
+Respiratory Therapy courses utilize internet services and resources to supplement instruction.
 Students must have reliable internet access.
-Sstudents enrolled in the RT program are required to take assessments (ie: exams, quizzes, etc) electronically using an online assessment program called ExamSoft Examplify.
-Students enrolled in these courses will be required to provide their own computer (laptop or tablet) that will support the assessment software.
-The software can be used on most modern Microsoft Windows-based computers, Mac OS X devices, and iPads.
+Students enrolled in the RT program are required to take assessments (ie: exams, quizzes, etc) electronically using an online assessment program called ExamSoft Examplify.
+Students enrolled in these courses will be required to provide their own computer with webcam and microphone that will support the assessment software.
+The software can be used on most modern Microsoft Windows-based computers.
+The Respiratory Therapy Program strongly recommends usage of Windows based personal computers/ laptops for testing purposes, as complications between the software and other operating systems have been noted.
+Students who are unable to access or take an exam due to non-compliant operating systems will be penalized as per the course rules for make-up exams.
 Information related to minimum system requirements can be located by visiting the following links: